 BG.
 It certainly is, but it goes deeper.
 We have a very broad, international client-base, who see value in sticking with a company with such a large portfolio of products and world-leading support and services.
 These clients are on-board, in that respect, and they are happy to give feedback on any product or products they are using.

 Q. Sounds easy, then.
 Your clients tell you what could be improved for them, and you fix it up?

 BG.
 It’s often more a case of inferring that, for example, a new feature could potentially be created to deal with certain issues that are being described.
 At other times, it can be more straightforward.

 Q. Do you have a couple of examples of that?

 BG.
 With Knowledge Base, some client feedback highlighted that the pop-up window for articles was too small and could be improved for everyday use.
-We tested, agreed, and created a full screen window for the new release.
+We tested, agreed, and created a full-screen window for the new release.
 With Chart Plus, we made many great enhancements, but a very simple one was the addition of international currency symbols.
 A tiny detail, but a big difference for many.

 Q. That makes sense, but inferring the need for features and enhancements based on feedback sounds much more complex.
 Is it?

 BG.
 Yes, but it’s a question of awareness.
 Just studying the different ways people work with a product can produce great ideas.
 On a simpler level, a fun analogy is that of the makers of ba-monitors.
-One product manager hears a report that actors in certain theaters are using the monitors in their dressing rooms, to pick up audience reaction and get their stage cue in advance.
+One product manager hears a report that actors in certain theaters are using the monitors in their dressing rooms, to pick up audience reactions and get their stage cues in advance.
 A cute story, but a Product Manager in that area would sit up, take notice, and look deeper into it.